Tech Recommendations (updated 11/2024)

 What I would Avoid

 I personally avoid Acer and HP computers as they are the most common brands I get repair calls for and the most likely brands people say are slow.
 I’ve started getting a lot of Lenovo Yoga repairs too.
-Even though Lenovo is generally rated well I have gotten many more calls for them which has lowered my enthusiasm to recommend them.
+Even though Lenovo is generally rated well, I have gotten many more calls for them, which has lowered my enthusiasm to recommend them.
 I also am not a fan of Chromebooks as they are not a typical computer, they are pretty much just Google products so Google email, docs. etc. They don’t work with a lot of printers as well.
-If you use Google documents and Gmail and you don’t need Microsoft office, then a Chromebook could be a good option for you.
+If you use Google Documents and Gmail and you don’t need Microsoft Office, then a Chromebook could be a good option for you.
 I get lots of calls to fix screens and keyboards on Chromebook and they are not worth fixing in most cases.
 Most people just get a new laptop.
+A good rule of thumb is if the computer is less than $400, then it isn’t worth fixing if it is even possible to fix it.

 Laptops for Business Use